pnnl/tesp/doc/SGIP1_Example.rst

 history to stabilize, and on the second day, a bulk generation outage was simulated.
 See the code repository for more details.

-Figure 21 shows the building envelope for an elementary school model that was connected to the GridLAB-D feeder model at a 480-volt, three-phase transformer secondary.
+:numref:`fig_school` shows the building envelope for an elementary school model that was connected to the GridLAB-D feeder model at a 480-volt, three-phase transformer secondary.
 The total electric load varied from 48 kW to about 115 kW, depending on the hour of day.
 The EnergyPlus